Choosing the Right Cloud Region

 For more information, see Creating Event Broker Services.

-To retrieve the most current list of Public Regions, you can issue a GET request to https://api.solace.cloud/api/v2/datacenters.
+To retrieve a list of identifiers and physical region locations of public datacenters for the cloud provider you selected, you can issue a GET request to https://api.solace.cloud/api/v2/datacenters.